NES Zapper Controlled drum sequencer

 Finally I needed to trigger the sound to start playing on each transition of the drum step count or the drum step count resetting to 0.
 With the second option it starts playing a sound when the drum step is at 0 and varies its pitch with the control voltage set at each step.
 The following pictures shows where the connections had to be made.

 There were also four 2N3904 transistors that needed to be removed.
 Their silkscreen is visible in the bottom right.
 These formed an H-bridge to drive the toy's speaker.
-My bending had caused a problem where both sides of the H-bridge were...Read more »
+My bending had caused a problem where both sides of the H-bridge were closed at the same time; resulting in a path from Vcc to ground with only a...Read more »

 Now that the control voltages are working I need something to control.
 A vary popular chip for electronic music hobyists is the CD4046 voltage controlled phase locked loop oscillator.
 It generates a 50% duty cycle square wave controlled by the VCO input voltage and with max and min frequencies set by two resistors and a capacitor.